 Previously worked for British Airways?

 If you are reading this article then it will be no surprise to you that the British Airways pension scheme has been experiencing serious financial difficulties.
-At Harrison Brook we have been inundated with enquiries from deferred members wishing to leave British Airways pension scheme.
+At Harrison Brook, we receive inquiries from deferred members wishing to leave British Airways pension scheme.

 How to leave British Airways Pension Scheme?
 What is the solution…?